-Dawn was formerly Director, Sustainability for the DuPont Company, where she held positions in Technical Service, Sales, Marketing, and Product Management within the Packaging and Industrial Polymers business and Crop Protection businesses.
-She led DuPont’s efforts at the World Business Council for Sustainable Development (WBCSD) and the United Nations Global Compact.
-She is currently President of the Board of Directors of Delaware Nature Society, serves as Chair of the Finance Committee on the Board of Directors of Future 500, and serves on the Board of Advisors of Conservation Innovation Fund.
-Recipient of the 2015 Green Building & Design Women in Sustainability Leadership Award, the 2016 Society of Women Environmental Professionals Touchstone Award, and the 2017 WBCSD first-ever Leading Women in Sustainability Award, she formerly served on the Corporate Consultive Advisory Group of the World Resources Institute, the Penn State Smeal Sustainability Council, and as a trustee for The Nature Conservancy of Delaware.
+Dawn was formerly Director, Sustainability for the DuPont Company.
+She led DuPont’s efforts at the World Business Council for Sustainable Development and the United Nations Global Compact.
+She is currently President of the Board of Directors of Delaware Nature Society, Chair of the Finance Committee on the Board of Directors of Future 500, and member of the Board of Advisors of Conservation Innovation Fund.
+Recipient of many leadership awards, she formerly served on the Corporate Consultive Advisory Group of the World Resources Institute, the Penn State Smeal Sustainability Council, and as a trustee for The Nature Conservancy of Delaware.

 Kim provides consulting services to organizations seeking to manage and realize performance improvements through sustainability best practices, especially those in the food service and restaurant space.
 Through her consulting work, she has helped a wide range of organizations align impact-focused goals with business strategies.
 She currently serves on the Board of Directors for the Sustainable Business Network of Greater Philadelphia and teaches a graduate-level course at the University of Pennsylvania, Leading Change for Sustainability.

 John is a Chartered Engineer and Fellow of the Institute for Engineering and Technology.
-Most of his 35-year career was spent at AstraZeneca, where his main focus was on sustainability governance, compliance and risk management.
-He is a proven leader in Environmental, Health & Safety (EHS) management and an accredited ISO 14001 and ISO 9001 lead auditor, as well as a trained Process Safety and Hazard Study Leader and Senior Accident & Incident Investigator.
+Most of his 35-year career was spent at AstraZeneca, where his main focus was sustainability governance, compliance and risk management.
+He is an accredited ISO 14001 and ISO 9001 lead auditor, as well as a trained Process Safety and Hazard Study Leader and Senior Accident & Incident Investigator.
 After AstraZeneca, he followed his interest in the impact of organizational culture on business performance and risk, working as an Associate Partner at Ernst & Young to develop their Corporate Integrity and Compliance practice, where he successfully delivered multiple cultural assessment engagements across a range of industry sectors.

 Matt has worked in the environmental field for over 30 years as both an environmental scientist and an Environmental, Health & Safety (EHS) attorney.
 He is currently Principal Owner of Environmental Management Services, LLC.
 For the past 11 years he was the Corporate Environmental Director and Senior Counsel of Environmental, Health and Safety for First Solar, Inc. Before that he an Environmental, Health & Safety (EHS) attorney with Pfizer Inc. He also worked at the U.S. Environmental Protection Agency as an attorney and as an environmental scientist.